AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 **What expression do I use to extract multiple parameters from a single landing page?**

-Like in the Extract Example #4, you will need to create multiple fields to extract each of the parameters.
+Like in the Extract Example #4, you need to create multiple fields to extract each of the parameters.
 So if you have five different values, you will create five Touchpoint Fields to extract each of them.

 **Why don't I see my new fields in the [!DNL Marketo Measure] schema?**